Nine of the Best Props to Add Impact to Your Presentation

 Maya Angelou, the American poet once said, ‘People may forget what you say, people may forget what you do but they will never forget how you made them feel’.

 If you want to really engage with your audience and make them feel special, then use a prop that is specific to their culture, geographical location, or some shared passion.
-It will not only enhance your speech, but it will also help to build your credibility as a thoughtful, caring and well researched speaker.
-It will show your audience that you thought about them as individuals, made the effort to connect and help build trust and rapport.
+It will not only enhance your speech, but it will also help to build your credibility as a thoughtful, caring, and well-researched speaker.
+It will show your audience that you thought about them as individuals, made the effort to connect, and help build trust and rapport.

 You can use colors of a local football club, a song associated with your audience or a picture of a famous landmark.